MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 ## Cmake configure step

 When significant changes are made to the CMakeSettings.json or to CMakeLists.txt files, Visual Studio automatically re-runs the CMake configure step.
-If the configure step finishes without errors, the information that is collected will be available in C++ IntelliSense and language services and also in build and debug operations.
+If the configure step finishes without errors, the information that is collected is available in C++ IntelliSense and language services and also in build and debug operations.

 When multiple CMake projects use the same CMake configuration name (for example, x86-Debug), all of them are configured and built (in their own build root folder) when that configuration is selected.
 You can debug the targets from all of the CMake projects that participate in that CMake configuration.

    ![CMake Build Only menu item](media/cmake-build-only.png "CMake Build Only menu item")

 To limit builds and debug sessions to a subset of the projects in the workspace, create a new configuration with a unique name in the CMakeSettings.json file and apply it to those projects only.
-When that configuration is selected, IntelliSense, building, and debugging will be enabled only for those specified projects.
+When that configuration is selected, the IntelliSense and build and debug commands are enabled only for those specified projects.

 ## Troubleshooting CMake cache errors

-If you need more information about the state of the CMake cache to diagnose a problem, open the CMake main menu or the CMakeLists.txt context menu in **Solution Explorer** to run one of these commands:
+If you need more information about the state of the CMake cache to diagnose a problem, open the **CMake** main menu or the **CMakeLists.txt** context menu in **Solution Explorer** to run one of these commands:

 - **View Cache** opens the CMakeCache.txt file from the build root folder in the editor.
 (Any edits you make here to CMakeCache.txt are wiped out if you clean the cache.
 To make changes that persist after the cache is cleaned, see [CMake settings and custom configurations](#cmake_settings) earlier in this article.)
 - **Open Cache Folder** opens an Explorer window to the build root folder.